 Shock and cross-flow ventilation are the means of choice!
 Ventilation using tilted windows is much less effective and should be carried out over a much longer period of time.
 Long-lasting airing through tilted windows can also severely cool the window reveal and lintel are ain the cold season creating cold surfaces that can trigger condensation and possibly mould.
 Also, tilt ventilation is not recommended over long periods in the cold season as too much heat energy is wasted.
-Window ventilation of airtight buildings and may need to be supported or replaced by mechanical ventilation equipment.
+Window ventilation may not always be adequate depending on usage and utilisation of airtight buildings and may need to be supported or replaced by mechanical ventilation equipment.